Archfx/rv32firmware/tutorial4/README.md

 Bootloader at Home?
 ========

 So far we looked at implementing firmware for bare metal use cases.
-But you may have seen that in most of the hardware SDK's they suggest you use a bootloader to load your programs.
+But you may have seen that in most of the hardware SDK's, they suggest using a bootloader to load your programs.

 - [atmega328p bootloader](https://www.circuito.io/blog/atmega328p-bootloader/)
 - [STM32 bootloader](https://akospasztor.github.io/stm32-bootloader/)